 But it wasn’t until a couple of centuries later that the sport became more organised in the country with the establishment of the American Stud Book in 1868.
 It soon flourished and by 1890 there were over 300 racecourses spread across the country.

 Much of the sport’s popularity was down to the fact that it appealed to all sectors of society from the wealthy breeders and owners of the thoroughbred horses to the working people who enjoyed a day spent at the track.
+If you want to own and breed a horse, you should also invest in Horse Stable supplies.

 Over the years, it has fallen in and out of fashion but now that sport betting has been made legal in many States, it’s enjoying something of a resurgence.
 New York State is one of the places where it is seeing a real rise in its popularity – and there are plenty of places where both racing and harness racing can be enjoyed, including these six prime examples.